 When innovative ideas and strategies for growth are being discussed, it’s important to make sure that the right people are in the room.
 Having a good mix of expertise from across the senior team is key.
 It will ensure that operational and technical practicalities can be considered alongside blue-sky growth plans.

 It’s also essential to make sure that there is board and executive support for the budget.
 Even if you only have a ballpark figure to begin with, make sure it’s stated.
 Understanding and addressing the difference between capex (capital expenditure) and opex (operational expenditure) for example, in terms of a new project or strategy, is essential.
-Transformative growth strategies will have an impact on both.
+Transformative growth strategies using technology will have an impact on both.
 The value of pursuing a new product or service and investing in the technology needed to support it should be evaluated.
 Consider the positive impact on operational processes and costs, and in terms of longer-term business value.

 It’s why we’ve recommended previously investing in technology that can grow with your business.
 Investment needs to consider the here and now as well as the potential to support the realisation of future, and as-of-yet undefined, projects and goals.
 As Henry Cohen, Interim CTO at Aptem, advised during a recent webinar, “the only way to make technology change successful is to embed it in a business change.”